aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

 - A target Aiven for OpenSearch service set up within your project.
 - A snapshot that is compatible with your target service (only snapshots from Elasticsearch 7.10.2 or below are supported).
-- The `os_external_migration` feature flag enabled for your project, allowing external migrations to be configured and executed.
+- The feature flag enabled for your project, allowing external migrations to be configured and executed.
 - Access credentials for the cloud provider hosting the snapshot.